-David Wininger, Ph.D., Off-site Lab Manager
+David Wininger, Ph.D., Lab Director

 Dr. Wininger received his Bachelors of Science degree in Biology from East Tennessee State University and his Masters in Biotechnology and Doctorate in Zoology from the University of Tennessee in Knoxville.
 He is certified as a “High Complexity Laboratory Director,” by the American Association of Bioanalysts.
 Very few embryologists in the United States have achieved this certification, which requires extensive study and competency testing.